freenandes/topo-da-mente/content/note/storytelling-themes.md

 Characters face their own mortality, loss, or the value of life itself.
 ###### Transcendence and enlightenment
 Stories about reaching a higher state of spiritual or personal understanding.
-###### Good versus evil
-Characters and stories centered around a clear battle between good and evil forces, values, or choices.